Learn about US financial aid , Pūtea āwhina a Amerika

 You need to complete exit counselling:

 You need to do your exit counselling within a month of finishing your studies.
-The US Government considers your studies finished on the last day of your final exam period.
+The US government considers your studies finished on the last day of your final exam period.
 If you're an undergraduate, your final exams are usually in November.
-For Massey University, you finish your studies on your graduation date.
+Massey University considers your studies finished on your graduation date.

 Complete exit counselling at Federal Student Aid